Lore 245: Evasive

 It's the sort of thing that you'd expect to see in one of those historical mystery thrillers like the Da Vinci Code, a large Renaissance manuscript complete with decorative drop caps and rustic typesetting, and on nearly every page, the woodcut of some new, oftentimes strange type of creature.

-A lot of books like that have been published over the centuries, but if you want a gigantic 4,500-page exploration of that sort of thing, Historia Animalia by Conrad Gessner is the place to start.
+A lot of books like that have been published over the centuries, but if you want a gigantic 4,500-page exploration of that sort of thing, Historia Animalia by Konrad Gessner is the place to start.

+But be warned, It's certainly a thick journey to take.
 Gessner was a Swiss naturalist and physician, born in 1516 in the city of Zurich.

-Some historians refer to him as the Swiss Pliny, hinting at the Roman historical writer Pliny the Elder.
+Some historians refer to him as the Swiss Pliny, hinting at the Roman historical writer Pliny the Elder, and maybe that's okay.
+Gessner certainly was prolific.

 Over the course of his career, he published 72 books and left another 18 manuscripts behind when he died in 1565 at the young age of just 49.
+Historia Animalia was his five-volume masterwork.

-Each book focused on a different type of living creature with one on birds, another on reptiles, and yet another on land animals who gave birth to live young rather than through eggs.
+Each book focused on a different type of living creature, with one on birds, another on reptiles, and yet another on land animals who gave birth to live young rather than through eggs.

+No, this wasn't an aquatic spin-off of the hit detective comedy show.
 These creatures were first spotted as far back as the 1200s and documented by a guy named Albertus Magnus.

 He was a scientist and philosopher, as well as a Dominican friar, and he brought all of those skills into his description.

-The sea monk was a mysterious fish that had a head covered in white flesh, except for a band of darker color near the top.
+The sea monk was a mysterious fish that had a head covered in white flesh except for a band of darker color near the top.

 It reminded people of the way monks would shave the tops of their heads, leaving a band of hair just above their ears.

 But below that human-like feature, the sea monk had the mouth and teeth of a fish.
+And they weren't very nice, apparently.

 Legend has it that these creatures would lure travelers out of their ships and into the water, after which the sea monk would capture them and drag them down into the depths and would then eat them.